-The 'vegan' part of the name is actually important.
-We use only pure synthetic leather and not "split" or "bicast" leather.
-The latter terms imply that the material includes an animal hide backing of some kind.
+The 'vegan' or 'pu' part of the name is actually important.
+We use only pure synthetic leather and not "split" or "bicast" leather, which includes an animal hide backing of some kind.
+The PU in the name stands for polyurethane, which is a thermoplastic polymer.

 If you'd like more detail on this from a vegan author, you can click here.